VPOOJAASREE/3b_CHAT_USING_TCP_SOCKETS/README.md

 V. POOJAA SREE - B.E(CSE) [212223040147]
-# 3b.CREATION FOR CHAT USING TCP SOCKETS
+# 3b) CREATION FOR CHAT USING TCP SOCKETS
 ## AIM:
 To write a python program for creating Chat using TCP Sockets Links.
 ## ALGORITHM: